samihadatta/Sudoku/README.md

 # Sudoku
-Sudoku game with different modes implemented using HTML, CSS, and JavaScript
+Sudoku game with different modes implemented using HTML, CSS, and JavaScript (winter 2019)